khubaibkm/UniFinder/README.md

 ## Features

-- Discover nearby restaurants, hostels, mess halls, restaurants, shops, and more.
+- Discover nearby restaurants, hostels, mess halls, shops, and more.
 - Explore detailed information and descriptions for each establishment.
 - Easily locate and access services in the university's vicinity.
 - Conveniently categorized sections for various amenities.